MN 43** The Great Classification – Mahāvedallasutta

 29.1

-“How many conditions are necessary to emerge from the signless release of the heart?”
+“Friend, how many conditions are there for emerging from the signless liberation of mind?”

 “Kati panāvuso, paccayā animittāya cetovimuttiyā vuṭṭhānāyā”ti?